Contact Us for a Free Consultation (213) 542-0979

 • The defendant knew of its presence;

-• The defendant knew of the substances nature or character as a heroin;
+• The defendant knew of the substance's nature or character as heroin;

-• When the defendant possessed the heroin, he or she intended to sell it;
+• When the defendant possessed the heroin, they intended to sell it;

 • The heroin was in a usable amount.